 I'm an author and journalist.
 I work full time for Environmental Health News, covering issues related to environmental health and justice.

-My first book, "A New War on Cancer: The Unlikely Heroes Revolutionizing Prevention," will be published on May 11, 2023 and is available to pre-order on Amazon.
-It's about an emerging national movement focused on fighting cancer by stopping widespread exposure to carcinogenic chemicals, and it's also available through Island Press.
+My first book, "A New War on Cancer: The Unlikely Heroes Revolutionizing Prevention," was published on May 11, 2023.
+It's about an emerging national movement focused on fighting cancer by stopping widespread exposure to carcinogenic chemicals, and it's available in bookstores everywhere.

 I've received recognition or awards from the Society of Environmental Journalists, the Association of Health Care Journalists, the Society of Professional Journalists, the National Institute of Health Care Management, the Group Against Smog and Pollution, and the Carnegie Science Center for my reporting on environmental health and justice.

 You can find my most recent reporting here.